Home | Browse Topics | Immigration & refugees | Refugees | Who qualifies as a “refugee”

 Immigration Act 2009, ss 130, 131

-You will be granted “protected person” status if you’re in danger of being killed, tortured or ill-treated if you’re deported from New Zealand.
+You might be granted “protected person” status if you’re in danger of being killed, tortured, or ill-treated if you’re deported from New Zealand.

 Immigration New Zealand will decide your claim on the basis of whether you should be recognised as a protected person under either of the following international conventions: